 Most academic departments offer their degree roadmap online and host a department website with more specific information, including how to get in contact and faculty office hours.

-Some major departments offer their degree roadmap online.
-However, it is the students' responsibility to read the university catalog and to speak to their department advisor for the most up to date information on major requirements.
+It's also students' responsibility to read the university catalog and to speak to their academic advisor for the most up-to-date information about major and graduation requirements.

-Read the university catalog for detailed information about the university degree requirements and speak to your major and GE advisor.
-Regarding semester conversion: Students not graduating by the end of Summer 2018 are strongly encouraged to read our pledge and get more information at Advising Resources.
+Read the university catalog for detailed information about the university degree requirements and speak to your advisor.

 CSU East Bay is invested in the success of all students and understands that various populations have unique needs.
 Below is a list of programs specifically designed for transfer students or are available to any eligible CSUEB students.
 See information about Transfer Student Program.

-AACE provides career counseling across the spectrum of career development, from career exploration to salary negotiation.
-For quick tips see our Career Planning Roadmap for Transfer Students PDF.
-You can make an appointment with an AACE counselor to discuss any of the following topics:
+AACE provides career counseling, workshops, and events across the spectrum of career development and preparation, from career exploration and internship, to resume writing and salary negotiation.
+You can make an appointment with an AACE career counselor to discuss any of the following topics and more: